-This black bean and corn salad has a slight southwestern inspiration, but the overall flavors are mild and fresh, making it versatile enough to fit an array of summer meals.
+This healthy black bean salad has a slight southwestern inspiration, but the overall flavors are mild and fresh, making it versatile enough to fit an array of summer meals.
+It’s also a great hearty appetizer, served with tortilla chips.

 But if time is short, or your local supermarket has run out of those golden ears (it happened to me this week!), don’t hesitate to use canned corn and beans.
 I’ve always been one to lean toward fresh, then frozen if needed, feeling guilty about picking up canned goods.
 But I recently found out about a University of California at Davis study that shows some canned fruits and vegetables have the same nutrient levels as fresh or frozen – not all, but some.
 Most canned fruits and veggies are picked at the peak of ripeness and are canned the same day to preserve as much goodness as possible.